willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 algorithm:
 ePIE
 alpha = beta = 1
-LED correction off
+wavevector correction off
+intensity correction on
 iterations = 8 (it was repeated with 15 but made no visible improvement)

-result: v3_usaf_best
+result: v3_usaf_47

 #############################################